Azure/data-landing-zone/README.md

 #### Configuring the Azure Pipelines project

-As a last step, you need to create an Azure DevOps pipeline in your project based on the pipeline definition YAML file that is stored in your GitHub repository.
+As a last step, you need to create an Azure Pipeline in your project based on the pipeline definition YAML file that is stored in your GitHub repository.
 To do so, execute the following steps:

 1. Select the Azure DevOps project where you have setup your `Resource Manager Connection`.
 1. Select **Pipelines** and then **New Pipeline** in order to create a new pipeline.